mbmorro843/fast/packages/web-components/fast-foundation/docs/api-report.md

 export const TextAreaTemplate: import("@microsoft/fast-element").ViewTemplate<TextArea, any>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
-// Warning: (ae-forgotten-export) The symbol "FormAssociatedTextField" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "TextField" is marked as @public, but its signature references "FormAssociated" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "TextField" because one of its declarations is marked as @internal
 //
 // @public
-export class TextField extends FormAssociatedTextField {
+export class TextField extends FormAssociated<HTMLInputElement> {
     autofocus: boolean;
     // @internal (undocumented)
     connectedCallback(): void;